blinkbitcoin/dev.blink.sv/docs/self-host/b-deployment/c-blink-pay.md

 # Blink Pay

-Blink Pay is a web application that can be used to send tips or payments to users of the Blink API.
+Blink Pay is a web based PoS app.

+See the [readme](https://github.com/GaloyMoney/blink/tree/main/apps/pay#readme) inside the Blink monorepo for the latest info.

 It's packaged as a docker image, and is automatically installed as part of the Blink helm charts.